-Understanding the mechanisms of anxiety is critical in the treatment of anxiety disorders, and thus this page was created to transfer my expertise to those interested in learning how to manage their anxiety.
+Understanding the mechanisms of anxiety is critical in the treatment of anxiety disorders, and thus this page was created to transfer my knowledge to those interested in learning how to manage their anxiety.
 Long and detailed explanations for anxiety are provided and are meant for clients to read and refer to regularly as we progress through treatment.

-TIP: Start by reading through the information and take time to take notes or make an outline or print out this page and review daily until the information becomes automatic.
+TIP: Start by reading through the information one section at a time, taking time to take notes, make an outline, or print out the information and review daily until the information becomes automatic.
 The goal is to practice recalling this information when calm and focused so that you are able to use this information as a way to cope with anxiety even in the moment.
-Just as with CPR, the goal is to practice, practice, practice so that the information is automatically recalled during an emergency.
-Do not wait to practice during an emergency.

 EXPLANATION OF ANXIETY

 Anxiety is an automatic and protective mechanism where feelings of uneasiness, concern, and apprehension lead to behaviors that keep us, our loved ones, and our environment safe from harm.
 Because we are concerned for our own well-being, we avoid a snarling dog.
 Because we are concerned for our children's safety, we have them wear seatbelts.
 Because we are worried about our environment, we recycle.